-In September, EU officials raided several wood pulp producers on suspicion of these companies forming a wood pulp cartel.
+In September 2021, EU officials raided several wood pulp producers on suspicion of these companies forming a wood pulp cartel.
 Among these companies were Stora Enso, which we own in Pareto Nordic Equity, Pareto Nordic Alpha and Pareto Nordic Omega, and UPM Kymmene, which we have sold short in the latter two funds.

 Unannounced inspections are an initial step in investigating possible anti-competitive practices and usually the first major step in a cartel investigation.
 Officials will then look for documents revealing that the companies have worked with competitors to set prices or allocate sales.
+According to the EU Commission, the fact that they carry out such inspections does not mean that the companies are guilty of anti-competitive behavior, nor does it prejudge the outcome of the investigation itself.

 Wood pulp is a global commodity, so it will be challenging to prove illegal anti-competitive behaviour.
-According to normal practice, the companies have not commented on the audit.
+According to normal practice, the companies are under strict confidentiality rules.